pypeit/PypeIt/doc/dev/add_missing_obj.rst

        and the objects information re-initialized, i.e.,  ``RA``, ``DEC``, ``MASKDEF_OBJNAME`` and ``MASKDEF_EXTRACT`` are set to ``None`` for the detected objects, while the spectra of undetected object are removed.

-    7. :func:`~pypeit.slittrace.SlitTraceSet.assign_maskinfo` is then run and the object RA, Dec and object name are assigned to each detected objects.

-    8. :func:`~pypeit.slittrace.SlitTraceSet.mask_add_missing_obj` is also run and adds a new :class:`~pypeit.specobj.SpecObj` to the :class:`~pypeit.specobjs.SpecObjs` class for each undetected object, updating all the relevant attributes (see `Procedure`_).
+    7. :func:`pypeit.slittrace.average_maskdef_offset` is run to determine an average slitmask offset over all the detectors, which is used by :func:`pypeit.slittrace.assign_addobjs_alldets` to assign the object RA, Dec and object name to each extracted spectrum and to add a new :class:`~pypeit.specobj.SpecObj` to the :class:`~pypeit.specobjs.SpecObjs` class for each undetected object, updating all the relevant attributes (see `Procedure`_).